jagdeeshV/You-Tube-Data-Harvesting-and-Warehousing/README.md

 The YouTube Data Harvesting and Warehousing application offers the following features:
 +	Retrieval of channel, video and comments (first 100) data from YouTube using the YouTube API for the given channel id.
-+	Storage of data to a MySQL database for efficient querying and analysis.
++	Storage of data confirmed by user to a MySQL database for efficient querying and analysis.
 +	Search and retrieval of data from the SQL database using SQL queries for a ten different pre-defined search options.
 +	Data analysis and visualization through charts and graphs using Streamlit's data visualization capabilities.